TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 |:-:|
 |Image of the circle to press, which is very small and a bit unintuitive, marked with a red rectangle|

+When accessing the _Test Suites_ from the _All Tests_ view shown above, you
+can also click on the blue _Test Suite_ name to access the details.
+On most other pages pressing the circle is the only way to do so.

 Upon doing so the page of the selected _Test Suite_ run as a part of a _Product_ will be shown.
 It contains a short summary of the _Test Suite_ and a tab bar containing